RonaldoCaetano/RonaldoCaetano/README.md

 So far in my professional career I have worked with Vanilla JavaScript, JQuery, React.js, Next.js, Node.js, GraphQL, PHP, TypeScript, VTEX platform and Scrum.

+---

-And always seeking to learn some new cool stuff 📚
+Always seeking to learn some new cool stuff 📚

 <!--
 **RonaldoCaetano/RonaldoCaetano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.